codingadventures/LINQBridgeVs/README.md

 ## Compatibility

 LINQBridgeVs is compatible with any Visual Studio edition from 2012 to 2017.
 It works only for **.NET Framework 4.0 to 4.6.2**.
 There is no support for .NET Framework 3.5 downwards.
 LINQPad 4 and 5 are both supported.
-Due to a Visual Studio limitation, .NETCore does not support custom debugger visualizers (April 2018).
+Due to a Visual Studio limitation, .NETCore does not support custom debugger visualizers (April 2018), hence this extension does not support it.
 There is a feature request in the Visual Studio [Uservoice](https://visualstudio.uservoice.com/forums/121579-visual-studio-ide/suggestions/33344638-custom-debugger-visualizer-for-net-core-apps-in-v).

 ## Troubleshooting